wp-plugins/jw-player-plugin-for-wordpress/readme.txt

 1. For more advanced and detailed description of the module please refer to the provided manual.

 == Changelog ==

+= 1.2.1 =
+* BUG: File permission issues should now be fixed.
+* BUG: Problem where uploaded player was incorrectly marked as invalid should now be fixed.
+* BUG: Automated player download problem should now be fixed.

 = 1.2.0 =
 * FEATURE: Installation of the JW Player is now handled entirely within the plugin.
 Simply click a button to install the JW PLayer.
 Additionally, upload of licensed players can be done through the plugin as well.